When choosing a motherboard for your build, here are a few things to keep in mind.

 If you treat your system well, it will last for many years and as software programs requires more and more resources, you will see that you will need more RAM to multitask and storage to keep your data.
 To beef up the onboard video for gaming or video editing, you will also need a powerful GPU and WiFi to cut the cord between your devices.

-Motherboards comes in the following sizes: Standard-ATX, Micro-ATX, Mini-ATX, Nano-ATX, and Pico-ATX.
+Motherboards will come in the following sizes: Standard-ATX, Micro-ATX, Mini-ATX, Nano-ATX, and Pico-ATX.